FaxMachin3/portfolio-vite/README.md

 This is my portfolio website.
 My sole reason to build this was to improve my front-end skills.

+I made this to improve and practice my front-end skills in 2020.
+This was made using React.js (Hooks).
+In 2023; refactored code, fixed some bugs and used Vite instead of Webpack.

 ### Technologies Used:

 -   Front-end: